xyanaxa/IanaUshakova/README.md

 In a small team of 3 people, we brought the project to its MVP stage, at which point we onboarded students for further work and practical experience.
 It was a source of genuine pleasure for me, which has also made me interested especcialy in the QA path.

-My previous experience has provided me with a deep understanding and knowledge of the IT industry.
-I have gained valuable insights into the field of software testing and the dynamic nature of IT, and I really enjoy it!